aimeos/aimeos-docs/src/frontend/html/implement-components.md

 }
 ```

 In `getHeader()`, the exception handling is much simpler as you only need to log any exception.
-Only keep in mind that you also need to call the `modifyHeader()` method after sucessfully retrieving the cached content.
+Only keep in mind that you also need to call the `modifyHeader()` method after successfully retrieving the cached content.
 This allows subclients of your component the chance to replace their sections with their new content.

 In doubt, have a look into a full example of a working [getHeader() component method](https://github.com/aimeos/ai-client-html/blob/master/client/html/src/Client/Html/Catalog/Detail/Standard.php) which implements caching.